History Of New York’s Fraunces Tavern

 Photo: Brian Kachejian ©2020

 When writing the history of New York City, there are not many places of business that are still in daily operation as old as the Fraunces Tavern.
-In fact, there are not many buildings as old as Fraunces Tavern in New York City period.
+In fact, there are not many buildings as old as Fraunces Tavern in New York City.
 Some argue that it stands as the oldest building in Manhattan.
-This amazing historical site located in the financial district of New York City in the borough of Manhattan was built in 1719.
-However, the history of the building goes back further than that date.
-Its significance in the history of New York, the American Revolution and the birth of a nation is undeniable.
-At the time when it was built the building was located on the corner of Queen Street and Canal Street.
+This amazing historical site, located in the financial district of New York City in the borough of Manhattan, was built in 1719.
+However, the building’s history goes back further than that date.
+Its significance in the history of New York, the American Revolution, and the birth of a nation is undeniable.
+At the time it was built, the building stood at the corner of Queen Street and Canal Street.
 While it still stands at its original location, the street names have been changed.
-Queen Street’s name was changed to Pearl Street.
+Queen Street was renamed Pearl Street.
 Canal Street is currently named Broad Street.
-Fraunces Tavern address is now labelled as 54 Pearl Street New York.
+Fraunces Tavern’s address is now labeled as 54 Pearl Street, New York.

 History Of New York’s Fraunces Tavern: Origins

-The origins of Fraunces Tavern goes all the way back to the late 1600s when the land the building currently stands on was simply a body of water.
-As the flourishing city area became increasingly vital in trade and commerce during colonial times, the city’s south eastern tip was extended by adding landfill.
-The new land filled lots were than sold by the city to private ownership.
+The origins of Fraunces Tavern date back to the late 1600s, when the land the building now stands on was simply a body of water.
+As the flourishing city area became increasingly vital in trade and commerce during colonial times, the city’s southeastern tip was extended by adding landfill.
+The new land-filled lots were then sold by the city to private ownership.
 Stephanus Van Cortlandt purchased the land where the Fraunces Tavern now stands in 1686.
-A man named Stephen De Lancey married Van Cortland’s daughter in 1700 and purchased the land from Van Cortland the same year he married Van Cortland’s daughter .
+A man named Stephen De Lancey married Van Cortlandt’s daughter in 1700 and purchased the land from Van Cortlandt the same year.
 Stephen De Lancey had fled his native home of France in the 1680s.
 He would become one of the most successful merchants in New York.
 It would be almost twenty years before De Lancey would construct a building on the landfill site he purchased from Van Cortland.
 Around 1720, a large brick house was constructed on the site.

-From the time the building was constructed around 1720 to the year 1762, the De Lancey building was used in various ways.
-For a time period in the late 1730s, the building was rented to a man named Henry Holt who taught dance lessons in traditional European fashion.
+From the time the building was constructed around 1720 until 1762, the De Lancey building was used for various purposes.
+For a time in the late 1730s, the building was rented to a man named Henry Holt, who taught dance lessons in the traditional European fashion.
 These were colonial times.
 European culture was the dominating force in the colonies.
-However, buildings such as the De Lancey building would soon provide a forum that would completely contrast with the celebration of European culture, specifically British culture and rule.
+However, buildings such as the De Lancey building would soon provide a forum that would stand in stark contrast to the celebration of European culture, specifically British culture and rule.

 Benjamin West / Public domain